baremetal-engine/BareMetal/README.md

 **This is not just about making new games.
 It’s about *preserving and upgrading everything we already built*—the right way.**

+> 🧠 Neo, what if I told you… you could ship AAA visuals on a toaster?
+>
+> You don’t need more power.
+You need more control.

 ## 👤 Author & Founder